-And while sports are preparing to resume, minus fans in attendance, Philly has canceled all large-scale events through the end of February, making it murky when it comes to the Eagles and the Army-Navy game set for Dec.
+And while sports are preparing to resume, minus fans in attendance, Philly has canceled all large-scale events through the end of February, making the future murky when it comes to the Eagles and the Army-Navy game set for Dec.
 12.

-DraftKings launched a standalone mobile casino app a week ago.
-But DraftKings Casino app is available only on iOS and not available for Android.
+DraftKings launched a stand-alone mobile casino app a week ago.
+But the DraftKings Casino app is available only on iOS, not for Android or other devices.
 The new app comes from a partnership with Hollywood Casino.

-The new app is integrated with their sportsbook, which went live in May and has a shared wallet.
+The new app is integrated with DraftKings’ sportsbook, which went live in May, and has a shared wallet.